Towards Flexible Anonymous Networks: FAN Case Study: The Dropmark

-We re-implemented the dropmark attack~\cite{code-dropmark} on a recent Tor version (Tor-0.4.5.7).
-With this updated code, we reproduced the original results using the newest Shadow simulator and user simulation model based on real traces collected with PrivCount~\cite{privcount-ccs2016, elahi2014privex}.
+We re-implemented the Dropmark attack~\cite{code-dropmark} on a recent Tor version (Tor-0.4.5.7).
+With this updated code, we reproduced the original results using Shadow 3.0 with a user simulation model based on real traces collected with PrivCount~\cite{privcount-ccs2016, elahi2014privex}.
 Table~\ref{table:dropmark} shows the attack accuracy computed from correct (True Pos., True Neg.) and incorrect (False Pos., False Neg.) classifications.
 The experiment contains $24,800$ simulated Tor users and 202 Tor relays.
-Those users altogether connect more than $640,000$ times during the experiment to simulated Top Alexa websites.
+All combined, those users connect more than $640,000$ times during the experiment to simulated Top Alexa websites.
 These results confirm the original high accuracy of the Dropmark attack over a more faithful network simulation, thanks to the recent progress in Shadow's simulation environment~\cite{rob-usenix2021}.